NetApp/FSx-ONTAP-samples-scripts/Solutions/README.md

 # :warning: **NOTICE:**

-This repository is no longer being maintain.
-However, all the code found here has been relocated to a new NetApp managed GitHub repository found here [https://github.com/NetApp/FSx-ONTAP-utils/tree/main/Samples/EKS](https://github.com/NetApp/FSx-ONTAP-utils/tree/main/Samples/EKS).
+This repository is no longer being maintained.
+However, all the code found here has been relocated to a new NetApp managed GitHub repository found here [https://github.com/NetApp/FSx-ONTAP-utils/tree/main/Samples/EKS](https://github.com/NetApp/FSx-ONTAP-utils/tree/main/Samples/EKS) where it is continually updated.
 Please refer to that repository for the latest updates.
-This repository is being left behind purely for historical purposes.

 # Solutions Overview
 This subfolder contains samples of solutions that demonstrate how to use FSx for NetApp ONTAP in various scenarios.